forestmu/ip/docs/README.md

 Candy will show you this:
 ```
-Candy has remade this sweet:
+Candy successfully remade this sweet:
     [D][X] return book (by: 20 Aug 2025 23:59)
 ```